 These health conditions can cause problems during pregnancy, including:

 - Premature birth.
 This is when your baby is born too soon, before 37 weeks of pregnancy.
 Premature babies are more likely than babies born on time to have health problems at birth and later in life.

 - Low birthweight.
 This is when your baby is born weighing less than 5 pounds, 8 ounces.

 - Being pregnant with multiples (twins, triplets or more).
 Older women are more likely than younger women to get pregnant with multiples.
-This can happen on its own, and some fertility treatments make getting pregnant with multiples more likely.
+This can happen on its own because of changes in your hormones with age, and some fertility treatments make getting pregnant with multiples more likely.
 Being pregnant with multiples can cause problems during pregnancy, like premature birth, preeclampsia, gestational diabetes and problems with your baby’s growth.
 If you’re getting fertility treatment to help you get pregnant, ask your provider about treatments that can help you get pregnant with just one baby.

 - Needing to have a c-section (also called cesarean birth).
 A c-section is surgery in which your baby is born through a cut that your doctor makes in your belly and uterus (womb).
 Like any surgery, a c-section comes with risks, like infection and reaction to anesthesia.
 The older you are, the more likely you are to have pregnancy complications that make a c-section necessary.